 Setting up a charitable foundation

-A potential drawback of setting up and running a charitable foundation is that it can be time-intensive.
-Therefore, this option is often better suited to individuals wishing to commit more time to philanthropic causes, or those who already have a private or family office available to undertake the day-to-day running of the charity.
-Alternatively, firms such as ourselves have teams dedicated to providing these services on the individual’s behalf, thus removing some or all of the administrative burden.
+A potential drawback of setting up and running a charitable foundation is that it can be labour-intensive, so this option may be better suited to those wishing to commit more time to philanthropic causes, or who already have a private or family office available to undertake the day-to-day running of the charity.